7 Great Sources Of Vitamin D You Might Not Have Thought Of

 Should I Take Vitamin D Supplements?

-According to the NHS, ‘everyone (including pregnant and breastfeeding women) should consider taking a daily supplement containing 10 micrograms of vitamin D during the autumn and winter,’ due to how difficult it is to get Vitamin D from food.
+A recent study found that one in six adults in the UK have low levels of vitamin D. The NHS recommends: ‘everyone (including pregnant and breastfeeding women) should consider taking a daily supplement containing 10 micrograms of vitamin D during the autumn and winter,’ due to how difficult it is to get Vitamin D from food.

 However: ‘Between late March/early April to the end of September, most people can make all the vitamin D they need through sunlight on their skin and from a balanced diet,’ says the NHS.
 ‘You may choose not to take a vitamin D supplement during these months.’